Lissetet/portfolio/src/data/projects.md

     live: 'https://liz-task-list-api.onrender.com/'
     github: 'https://github.com/lissetet/task-list-api'
     summary: |-
-      The Task List API is a robust, web-based application developed to streamline task management.
-It allows users to create, read, update, and delete tasks remotely.
-Key features include task sorting, completion marking, feedback via Slack, and goal organization.
+      The Task List API is a comprehensive web application created as a project for Ada Dev Academy, focusing on efficient task management.
+It supports CRUD operations for tasks and offers advanced features such as task sorting, Slack feedback integration, and goal organization.

-      In addition to the API, a front-end interface was also developed using vanilla JavaScript, HTML, and CSS.
-This interface, built beyond the original project requirements, provides an interactive and user-friendly environment to manage tasks.
-It uses JavaScript's Fetch API to communicate with the Task List API, enabling users to perform all task operations directly from the web interface.
+      While the project's original scope was limited to the API, a supplemental user interface was personally developed to expand my knowledge in JavaScript, HTML, and CSS.
+This self-initiated addition offers users a dynamic, beautiful, user-friendly platform to manage tasks directly, utilizing JavaScript's Fetch API for seamless interaction with the Task List API.

-      The project demonstrates proficiency in using RESTful routes, managing Flask models, leveraging external APIs, and front-end web development.
-      It also showcases the ability to create a complete, full-stack application by connecting a custom API with a self-built front-end interface.
+      This venture exhibits my proficiency in RESTful routes, Flask models, external API usage, and front-end web development, demonstrating the capability to connect a bespoke API with a custom-built front-end interface in a full-stack application.
     technologies:
       - Python
       - Flask